Radulfus/TM1638/README.md

 This project claims the development of a driver in AVR assembly language.

-With Linux you can checkout the project as follows:
+Under Linux you can checkout the project as follows:

 > git clone https://github.com/Radulfus/TM1638.git